 - Fox classics like the Sound of Music and 30 seasons of the Simpsons

-This will be a great option for families and the cost is relatively low – Disney+ will be $6.99 a month and includes unlimited downloads, access across devices, and more.
+This is a great option for families and the cost is relatively low – Disney+ is $6.99 a month and includes unlimited downloads, access across devices, and more.

 14. Go straight to the source for tv options.